simonking99/design-portfoilio-example/content/about.md

 ---
-Title: About
+Title: Om
-Description: This is our index page.
+Description: This is my om page.
 ---

-About page
+Om
 ==========================

-About page
+Om